teknico/snabb/src/program/lwaftr/doc/README.running.md

 ## Finding out the PCI addresses of your NICs

-Snabb-lwaftr is designed to run on **Intel 82599 10-Gigabit** NICs.
+Snabb lwAFTR is designed to run on **Intel 82599 10-Gigabit** NICs.
 Find the address of NICs on your system with `lspci`:

 ```bash